pratyaypandey/Saanvi-mural/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Authentication

+The admin panel is protected by Clerk authentication with email whitelist functionality.
+Only emails on the whitelist can access the admin functionality.

+See [CLERK_SETUP.md](./CLERK_SETUP.md) for detailed setup instructions.

 ## Learn More